ChCWatson/Portfolio/Class Homework Submissions/Unit 14:  Web Development.md

 1. What type of architecture does the HTTP request and response process occur in?

 ```
-HTTP request and response processs occurs in client-server architecture.
+HTTP request and response processes occur in a client-server architecture.
 ```

 2. What are the different parts of an HTTP request?
 ```
-The different parts of an HTTP request is the Request Line, Headers, Whitespace.
+The different parts of an HTTP request are the Request Line, Headers, Whitespace.
 ```

 3. Which part of an HTTP request is optional?